andresfigueroa282/Pokemon-Legendary-Classifier/README.md

 - **F1 Score (Legendary)**: 93%

 The model performs very well at identifying Legendary Pokémon with high recall and strong overall accuracy.

 ---

-## 📊 Visualization

-- Feature importance plot to interpret model decisions
-- Confusion matrix heatmap for performance diagnostics

----

-## 🚀 Future Improvements

-- Add encoding for `type1` and `type2` using one-hot or label encoding
-- Try logistic regression, XGBoost, or SVM
-- Deploy as a web app using Streamlit

----